Paloja2017/Taxi_Data_Report/README.md

 - Count of trips
 - Average Trips Amount

-These metrics should be compared on calendar base year, month, day. -I havent gone to deeper analysis of hour, minute, most frequent hours of the day-
+These metrics should be compared on calendar base year, month, day. _I havent gone to deeper analysis of hour, minute, most frequent hours of the day_

 ## Skills demonstrated